Eurovision Choir 2019

-Eurovision Choir 2019 was the second Eurovision Choir competition for choral singers, organised by the European Broadcasting Union (EBU) and Interkultur.
+Eurovision Choir 2019 was the second Eurovision Choir competition for choral singers, organised by the European Broadcasting Union (EBU) and Interkultur Foundation.
 It was held on 3 August 2019, at the Partille Arena, in Partille Municipality, Metropolitan Gothenburg, Sweden.
 The event, presented by Petroc Trelawny and Ella Petersson, was produced by Swedish host broadcaster Sveriges Television (SVT) together with an international team of EBU members, the European Choir Games and the City of Gothenburg.

 Ten countries participated, including debutants Norway, Scotland, Switzerland and the hosts Sweden while Austria, Estonia and Hungary decided to withdraw.
 Three of the ten choirs advanced to the second round: Latvia, Denmark, and Slovenia, all of which took part in the inaugural edition in 2017.
 Vocal Line of Denmark won the contest, with Latvia and Slovenia placing second and third respectively.

 Location

 After initial reports in February 2018, it was confirmed on 8 July 2018 that the second edition of the Eurovision Choir would be held in the Swedish city of Gothenburg.
 The proposed venue was the 14,000-seat Scandinavium arena.
 However, on 18 December 2018, it was confirmed that Partille Arena would host the competition.